tadorfer/protlearn/README.md

 ## Documentation

-Currently, protclass is comprised of two preprocessing functions and four feature engineering functions.
+Currently, protclass is comprised of two preprocessing functions and five feature engineering functions.

 ### Preprocessing